A7med-Alaa/Whales/README.md

 # Whales

 A Note Taking Application built using Electron JS with React and TypeScript.
+(Not Completed)

 ## Project Setup